majuss/globi-parasites/README.md

 4. Now we should repair the rank-path inside of the globi entries and export them as edge-collection. `rebuild_rankpath_clean.js` just rebuild a simpleRank/Path and imports the rank into `nodes_interaction` and `edges_interaction`.

-Currently working on:
+**Currently working on:**

-- expanded rebuild: if rankpath in GLOBI is no good, look for good path in ncbi imported db.
-If there is also no good path call the WORMS api.
+- expanded rebuild: if rankpath in GLOBI is no good, look for good path in open tree of life db
 - which interaction parasite/free living
 - export free living or. parasite state

-Future work:
+**Future work:**

 - draw the graph database with sigma.js(?)
-- Look into GBIF dump
 - look at the opentree for phylogeny `https://tree.opentreeoflife.org/opentree/argus/opentree9.1@ott93302`